 Many scuba divers who live in Brisbane, myself included, would catch a plane to go diving on beautiful reefs.
-But only a few of them thought of making an effort to go scuba diving Flinders Reef, the best coral reef you can reach as a day trip from Brisbane.
+But only a few of them think of making an effort to go scuba diving Flinders Reef, the best coral reef you can reach as a scuba diving day trip from Brisbane.
 It’s insane how we can overlook treasures that are close to home.

 Flinders Reef was ranked the second best dive site in Australia by Australian Geographic in 2012.
 I know their list is controversial, and I am the first to criticise it as it does not even mention one of my favourite dive sites ever, the SS Yongala.
 Still, the fact that Flinders Reef made it to their list show it competes at the highest level.

 Check out this list of the best scuba diving sites on Australia’s East Coast!

 Indeed, there are excellent reasons why diving Flinders Reef should be on your Brisbane diving bucket list.

 Find out what to expect when diving Flinders Reef and why it can be a better choice than a trip to the Great Barrier Reef itself if you live in Brisbane.

 1. Flinders Reef has more than 175 fish species

 It is one of these dive sites where you can feel overwhelmed by the number of fish, and you don’t know where to look!
 Fishing is not allowed on Flinders Reef, and it has become a sanctuary for marine life.
 Schools of fish cross each other on top of beautiful corals.
 Diving Flinders Reef is magical.